hashicorp/consul/plugin/erratic/README.md

 In case of a zone transfer and truncate the final SOA record *isn't* added to the response.

-## Health

-This plugin implements dynamic health checking.
-For every dropped query it turns unhealthy.

 ## Ready

 This plugin reports readiness to the ready plugin.